Having problems with your GP practice, but not sure what you can do? We can help.

-Before and during the pandemic, one of the most common queries we heard from the public was ‘how do I get hold of my GP’ and ‘who do I speak to when things go wrong?’.
+Over recent years, one of the most common queries we heard from the public was ‘how do I get hold of my GP’ and ‘who do I speak to when things go wrong?’

-• You can’t arrange to see/speak to a particular GP/nurse/clinician
+- You are unable to see/speak to a particular GP/nurse/clinician

 You can request to speak to the practice manager by: